upbound/docs/content/xp-arch-framework/architecture-baseline-single.md

 ---
-title: "Architecting with Control Planes"
+title: "Architecture | Baseline Control Plane"
-weight: 3
+weight: 11
 description: "A guide for how to build with control planes"
 ---

-Crossplane is a framework that gives users the ability to create their own Kubernetes-style APIs without needing to write code.
-When a user creates an instance of Crossplane and installs their custom APIs on it, we call this a `control plane` because the user now has an entity by which they can perform controlling actions--creating, reading, updating, or deleting resources exposed by their APIs.

-How you choose to architect a solution on Crossplane varies wildly depending on your business goals, platform requirements, where you want to offer services powered by Crossplane, and more.
-The architectures described in this guide provide a minimum recommended baseline for how to build a solution on Crossplane and integrate it with a set of common 3rd-party integrations.

-## Baseline Control Plane Architecture

-This reference architecture provides a recommended baseline to deploy a single Crossplane control plane.
+This reference architecture provides a recommended baseline scoped to deploying a single Crossplane control plane.
 This architecture isn't focused on a workload or role to be served by the control plane, rather it concentrates on the control plane itself.
 The information here is the minimum recommended baseline for most Crossplane control planes.

 {{< hint "note" >}}
 💡 An implementation of this architecture is available on GitHub: <link to a configuration on Marketplace>.
 You can use it as a starting point and are encouraged to tweak it according to your needs.